-AVONDALE – Alone, they are scattering of yellow, blue and green cords in a grey case.
+AVONDALE – Alone, they are a scattering of yellow, blue and green cords in a grey case.
 But when eighth-grader Robert Rubio gets ahold of them at this community arts center, he can create light.

 With unwavering focus and practiced dexterity, he slowly connects the colored wires and small pins to an Arduino-brand circuit board.
 Thanks to his handiwork, a tiny light connected to the circuit board starts to alternate between blue and green.